 Students are required to complete 9 additional elective points of graduate courses (4000 level or above) selected from Computer Science and/or related areas together with your faculty thesis advisor.
 These would normally be strongly related to your thesis topic.

 Up to 3 of these points may be in COMS E6901 Projects in Computer Science.

 The elective track courses cannot be imported from another institution.

 5. General Electives

-Students using previous courses to fulfill core requirements may complete the 30 graduate credits by selecting additional graduate courses beyond the 9 points required for the track.
-At most 3 credits overall may be from "non-technical" graduate courses.
+At most 3 points overall may be from non-CS/non-technical graduate courses.
 All general electives must be approved by your thesis advisor.